ombegov/policy-v2/_m-16-21-source-code/exceptions.md

 ---
 layout: default
 display_order: 7
-title: Exceptions to Government Code Reuse
+title: 6.
+Exceptions to Government Code Reuse
 permalink: /source-code/exceptions/
 description:
 ---

-## 6. Exceptions to Government Code Reuse

 The exceptions provided below may be applied, in specific instances, to exempt an agency from sharing custom-developed code with other Government agencies.
 These exceptions do not apply to the OSS pilot program.<sup id="fnr31"><a href="#fn31">31</a></sup> Any exceptions used must be approved and documented by the agency’s CIO for the purposes of ensuring effective oversight and management of information technology resources.